-This is a review of the second Warmoth stratocaster licensed replacement body for a Fender guitar in Blue Burst Finish.
-Is this body REALLY with the high cost?
-Why not just get a Mexican body? and what about options?
-Find answers to all these questions in this no holds barred review...
+This is a review of another Warmoth Stratocaster licensed replacement body for a Fender guitar in blue burst finish.
+Is this body REALLY worth it with the high cost? and what about options?

-Review of Fender Strat Warmoth Replacement Blueburst Quilt Body
+Review of Fender Stratocaster Warmoth Replacement Blue burst Quilt Body

 Equally stunning front angle